dawnmist/SurvivingMars_VIPTracker/README.md

 # VIP Tracker

-This mod is Gagarin compatible (both base game and with Space Race).
+This mod is Below and Beyond compatible (base game, or with any expansions).

 This mod enables you to mark individual colonists as ones that you wish to track.
 ![VIP Toggle](Preview.png)